Forestry Mulching Services in Spokane, WA

 The dominant tree species in the Spokane region — ponderosa pine, interior Douglas-fir, western larch, and grand fir — evolved under frequent fire regimes.
 Ponderosa pine in particular developed thick, plated bark and self-pruning behavior specifically adapted to survive low-intensity surface fires.
 But when understory brush and ladder fuels aren't managed, those adaptations can't protect the trees from the high-intensity fires that overstocked conditions produce.

-Forestry mulching restores healthier stand spacing by selectively removing ladder fuels and understory brush without disturbing the root systems that hold Eastern Washington's often thin, erosion-prone soils in place.
+Forestry mulching before and after results speak for themselves — dense, overgrown stands become open, manageable properties with clear sightlines and reduced fire risk.
 For properties in Spokane, Spokane Valley, and Liberty Lake — where the wildland-urban interface puts homes directly adjacent to overstocked forest — this work directly reduces the intensity and spread potential of wildfire reaching structures.
 Learn more about our defensible space creation services.
+Many of these projects qualify for Washington's DNR cost-share program, which can reimburse up to 50% of approved treatment costs.

-Forestry mulching handles a wide range of land management needs in a single pass.
+From brush clearing and site prep to wildfire fuel reduction, forestry mulching handles a wide range of land management needs in a single pass.

 Residential Defensible Space